Sugarloaf Loop: A Scenic Hike in Shenandoah National Park’s North District

 From here, it’s a simple but relaxing walk in the woods.
 You’ll descend and cross over a few streams before turning right onto the Pole Link Bridge Trail.

 At the 3.5-mile mark, stay right for the Piney Branch Trail.
-You’ll then cross over the Piney River in a few more steps (more a creek than a river).
+You’ll cross over the Piney River in a few more steps (more a creek, really).
 Then, the ascent begins.

-From here, it’s a slow ascent on the Piney Branch Trail all the way back to the trailhead.
+From here, ascend on the Piney Branch Trail to the trailhead.
 It’s a nice forested walk, but there are no other views or notable features.

 Wrap-Up Notes